jacobdensford/jacobdensford.com/projects/new-trpg.md

 #### Help or Hinder

 If another PC has a relevant skill, they may roll it (only the skill--not an associated attribute) and use a hit to either help or hinder the acted upon test--replace a miss with a hit or a hit with a miss.
-A hit+ or hit- on the help or hinder roll causes the unintended side effect to happens to the player helping or hindering, and a miss presents its own consequences.
+A hit+ or hit- on the help or hinder roll causes an unintended side effect to happens to the player helping or hindering, and a miss presents its own consequences.

-#### Contested Tests (or ConTests--ha, ha, ha--get it?!)
+#### Contests (ConTests--get it?!
+Contested Tests?!
+Ha, ha, ha--get it?!)

 When two PCs or a PC and an NPC are acting against each other, they collect dice as normal and roll.
 Whoever has the most hits wins.
-(In a tie, hit+ beats hit beats hit-.)
+(In a tie, hit+ beats hit beats hit-, then higher number beats lower, then bigger die beats smaller.)

+##### Combat

+Combat involves a series of contests.
+First, an initiative contest decides the order of action.
+Then, whoever wins each attack contest deals their hits to the opponent's relevant HP track (discussed in the next section).

 ### Health Points, Death, and Healing

 Each attribute has its own health point (or HP) track that is the length of the die for that attribute, and each has an associated rollable table, with better results the higher you go, from reducing the associated attribute by one or more to erasing all HP in the track.
 When a track is filled, roll the associated attribute die and consult the relevant table to see what happens.
 When any attribute is reduced beyond a d4, the PC dies.

-#### BOD HP Table
+**BOD HP Table**

 Roll|Result
 :--|---